whitneyburton/portfolios/students/1701-front/chris_jordan/20170302-chris-jordan-m1.markdown

 Linked List is a JavaScript powered program that takes user's inputs on title and links for bookmarked webpages.

-No notes available--(3's all around)
+No notes available--(It was 3's all around if you are the trusting type)